Inside The Mind Of A Bank Robber

 The FBI released a description of the accused robber.
 Agents said he is white, stands 5'11” to 6’2” tall, and weighs approximately 180 to 240 pounds.
 He is in his mid to late 30s, has a medium build, brown eyes and hair, and a light complexion.
 He wears glasses and frequently changes the color of his beard.

-But 2 Wants To Know, what makes a bank robber tick?
+But 2 Wants To Know (2WTK), what makes a bank robber tick?
 For answers, we talked to an expert.

 "Willie Sutton, one of the most famous bank robbers, said that's where the money is," says Bobby Little, chair of the High Point University's Criminal Justice Department.
 "But it's well-guarded and people have a perception it might be easy to rob a bank even though the take is low and the risk is high."